 Jump and Glide

 Spyro can jump with X, as you'd expect, but he's capable of more than that.
 Firstly, holding down the X button will make him jump higher than if you just tap it.
-Secondly, if you press and hold X again in mid-air, Spyro will begin gliding.
+Secondly, if you press X again in mid-air, Spyro will begin gliding.
 This is a crucial move that you'll be using a lot to cross gaps, travel to far off platforms, and more.
-If you press triangle during a glide, Spyro will begin his descent directly downwards.

 Gems are everywhere in the Spyro games.
 Also known as treasure, these multicoloured jewels are like Sonic's rings, or Mario's coins.
 However, you're encouraged to collect as many gems as you can, as they count towards the level of completion for each game.
-If you want to 100% finish Spyro 1, 2, and 3, you'll need to hoover up as many as you can find.
+If you want to 100% finish Spyro 1, 2, and 3, you'll need to hoover up every last gem in the Reignited Trilogy.

 This means you'll need to search high and low to find them all.
 It's worth looking in every nook and cranny, as odds are there are a couple of gems or a treasure chest fiendishly tucked away.
 Enemies will often drop gems when defeated too, so make sure you take out any threats to get the maximum number of jewels in each stage.